AVanneste/Powerplant-Challenge/readme.md

-# Power Plant Production Plan API - Engie Coding Challenge
+# Power Plant Production API - Engie Coding Challenge

 This API calculates how much power each of a multitude of different powerplants need to produce (a.k.a. the production-plan) when the load is given and takes into account the cost of the underlying energy sources (gas, kerosine) and the Pmin and Pmax of each powerplant.